We asked you what you think about our newsletter. 300 of you replied before we closed the survey. Here is what you thought.

 UK chemical / paper / etc suppliers

-Suppliers can be found in the Shop section, then use the left hand nav to find the directory of suppliers you need.
+Suppliers can be found in the Shop section, then use the left-hand nav to find the directory of suppliers you need.

 Room for online discuission where members can pose questions and get feedback.

-Perhaps the forum is for you?
+Perhaps the community is for you?